checkly/docs.checklyhq.com/site/content/docs/browser-checks/variables.md

 ## Accessing variables

-Both check, group and global environment variables are accessible in your code using the standard Node.js `process.env.MY_VAR` notation.
+Check, group and global environment variables are accessible in your code using the standard Node.js `process.env.MY_VAR` notation.
 For example, the code snippet below show how you can log into GitHub.
 We have more [examples of login scenarios on this page.](/docs/browser-checks/login-scenarios/)

 {{< tabs "Variables example" >}}